 © 2018 CollaboratorsFilms

-"Hotel Auschwitz" is a cynical tragicomedy about a theater group whose individual desires for intimacy, power, and success conflict with their common goal to artistically deal with the Holocaust.
-The film debut by Cornelius Schwalm with film music by David Scheler will have its world premiere at the Achtung Berlin film festival in mid-April 2018.
+"Hotel Auschwitz" is a cynical tragicomedy about a group of theater people whose individual desires for intimacy, power, and success conflict with their common goal to deal with the Holocaust artistically.
+The film debut by Cornelius Schwalm had its world premiere at the Achtung Berlin film festival 2018.

-Online now!
-The trailer for the series "Escape" (to be released in late 2018) by Wesley TC Howard with original score by David Scheler was presented for the first time at Snowdance Film Festival in early February 2018.
+The trailer for the series "Escape" by Wesley TC Howard with original score by David Scheler was presented for the first time at Snowdance Film Festival in early February 2018.

 He is ugly.
 She is blind.
 The perfect couple!
 The new feature film by Tom Lass, "Ugly & Blind" (production: SHPN3 / Lass Bros / ZDF), is now available for streaming on Amazon Prime.
 The film had its world premiere at Munich International Film Festival 2017 in the section "New German Cinema" and won the International Federation of Film Critics (FIPRESCI) award.
 David Scheler created the music for the official movie trailer in collaboration with director Tom Lass.
 For further information check out www.kino.de.